How to make chalk paint: Three of my favorite no-fail recipes!

 By the time I’m done, if I’ve managed to pull it off correctly, the paint looks almost exactly the same as when I started.
 This is normal.

 It’s not until you use the paint that you’ll start noticing the difference.
 For a full quart of paint, multiply the ingredients by four.
+If over the duration of your project the mixture starts to harden, simply add a little bit of water until you’re back to the correct consistency.

 Recipe #2: Baking Soda